FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 ### Politics

-Stepping on carpets is illegal and can be sentenced to one day of jail and making plastic flowers.
+Stepping on carpets is illegal and can be sentenced to one day of jail and creating plastic flowers.

 ## 葡萄梧島 (Pu Tao Wu Dao)